ropensci-archive/bomrang/README.md

 - Please [report any issues or bugs](https://github.com/ToowoombaTrio/bomrang/issues).

 - License:
-    - Code - MIT + file
+    - All code is licenced MIT

     - All data is copyright Australia Bureau of Meteorology, BoM Copyright Notice <http://reg.bom.gov.au/other/copyright.shtml>